Data-driven evaluations of Euclidean windows to scrutinize hadronic vacuum polarization

 Another valuable tool for such comparisons is given by partial HVP integrals, the so-called window quantities, first suggested in Ref.~\cite{Blum:2018mom} and further developed in Ref.~\cite{Lehner:2020crt}.
+These window quantities can be defined for fixed lattice spacing and have a well-defined continuum limit.
+In the continuum theory a similar idea had been discussed before in Ref.~\cite{Bernecker:2011gh}.
 Adding a weight function to the HVP integral allows one to focus on certain regions in parameter space: either Euclidean time in the lattice approach or center-of-mass energy in phenomenology.
 In this paper, the possibilities regarding which window parameters are most useful for such comparisons are considered in detail and values for the same quantities are evaluated from $e^+e^-$ data and provided.
 Given that several lattice collaborations (FNAL/HPQCD/MILC and RBC/UKQCD) have started to implement blind analyses, it is well motivated to compile such phenomenological reference points to allow one to draw more immediate conclusions once new lattice results become available.

 In Sec.~\ref{sec:windows}, we provide such comparison numbers for the standard windows from Ref.~\cite{Blum:2018mom}, with $e^+e^-$ uncertainties treated in the same spirit as in Ref.~\cite{Aoyama:2020ynm}.
 In Sec.~\ref{sec:modified_windows}, we then consider a set of modified window quantities that should allow for a more detailed analysis of the energy dependence.
 The correlations among the different windows are also evaluated and included.
 Finally, we discuss the challenges in constructing optimized window observables to isolate the origin of potential conflicts between $e^+e^-$ data and lattice QCD.